biopragmatics/curies.rs/lib/docs/docs/contributing.md

 ./scripts/test-r.sh --install
 ```

+!!! info "Force build"

-> You can force `rextendr` to re-build the bindings by making a change to one of the docstring `///` in the `/r/rust/src` code
+    You can force `rextendr` to re-build the bindings by making a change to one of the docstring `///` in the `/r/rust/src` code

 ## 🧹 Format and lint